 Clearinghouses around the world have been matching people with unmet legal need and public interest cases with lawyers wanting to contribute for free for many decades.
 For years these clearinghouses ran with physical blackboards, then whiteboards, and finally spreadsheets.

 Justice Connect has developed a unique Pro Bono Portal (more on this below) that is being used by 49 firms around Australia.

-Through a partnership with the global public interest law organisation, PILnet, Justice Connect’s pro bono portal will be adapted and made available in jurisdictions around the world, at no or low cost, to ensure that pro bono is optimised.
+Justice Connect’s is working to adapt the Portal and make it available in jurisdictions around the world, at no or low cost, to ensure that pro bono is optimised.

 We identified that there were many inefficiencies in the clearinghouse model that relied on traditional communication from email to phone calls to make referrals.

 We received support from Google through the Google Impact Challenge to investigate how technology could play a role in reducing these inefficiencies, and ensuring that pro bono hours are put to best use.